W1nterFr3ak/simplewebserver/README.md

   When you navigate to https://127.0.0.1:8080 you will see the following.
 You can edit the index.html file as much as you want or remove it to allow listing of files on the server.

-  ## index.html available abd served
+  ## index.html available and served
 ![image](https://user-images.githubusercontent.com/55146805/148378002-ae78a05f-bcf9-4cf6-ad22-ecb50da0b2e4.png)

   ## renamed index.html to index-old.html listing showed